kenglish-pfi/nlpcaffe/README.md

 # Installation

-Please consult the Caffe <a href="http://caffe.berkeleyvision.org/installation.html">installation instructions</a> first.
-Once you have successfully compiled caffe, compiling NLP-caffe will be straightforward.
-Clone this repo and use the `Makefile.config` from a working caffe install.
-Then run `make -j8 && make pycaffe` from the NLP-Caffe folder.
+We recommend consulting the Caffe <a href="http://caffe.berkeleyvision.org/installation.html">installation instructions</a> and compiling the standard Caffe library first.
+Next, clone this repo and run `make -j8 && make pycaffe` from the NLP-Caffe folder.

-To run the python LMDB database generation, you will also need to install <a href="https://github.com/dw/py-lmdb/">py-lmdb</a> with:
+NLP-Caffe also requires <a href="https://github.com/dw/py-lmdb/">py-lmdb</a>, which can be installed with:

     pip install py-lmdb